 Anne Roger is an art historian with a master’s in philosophy and contemporary art theory from Université Paris 8.
-She has held several positions in public and private cultural institutions in Paris, London, Rome, and Montréal.
-For over 7 years, she was director of exhibitions at Galerie Antoine Ertaskiran.
-She is currently a member of the directorial team at Catriona Jeffries, an internationally renowned gallery based in Vancouver that represents artists including Liz Magor, Valérie Blass, Abbas Akhavan, Rochelle Goldberg, Raymond Boisjoly, Rebecca Brewer, Geoffrey Farmer among others, and whose principal mandate is to promote Canadian artists’ work both nationally and internationally.
+She has held numerous executive positions in public and private cultural institutions in Paris, London, Rome, and Montréal.
+She currently works as an independent contemporary art consultant for international collectors.

-Dominique Sirois-Rouleau is an independent curator and art critic.
-She holds a Doctorate in Art History and lectures in the Département d’histoire de l’art de l’UQAM.
+Dominique Sirois-Rouleau is the General Director of the artist-run centre Vidéographe.
+She holds a Doctorate in Art History and she is also a curator, art critic and lecturer in the Département d’histoire de l’art de l’UQAM.
 Her research focusses on spectatorship, on the notion of the object in contemporary art, as well as on socio-economic issues related to the practice of art history.
 She has participated in numerous international symposiums, including ones organized by the Comité international d’histoire de l’art (CIHA) and the Universities Art Association of Canada (UAAC), and has served on various committees and juries, notably for the Ministère de la Culture et des Communications du Québec’s program for integrating art in public space.
 Her observations on current discourse and emerging art practices have been published in several books, including Art et politique (PUQ, 2011), Les plaisirs et les jours (PUQ, 2013) and Territoires de métissage artistique (URAV/UQTR, 2017), as well as in various catalogues and journals, including Esse arts + opinions and Espace art actuel.

 Anne-Claude Bacon holds a master’s in art history and museology from the Université de Montréal.
 She was the director of the Jacob-William Collection (TOHU) before becoming curator of the Hydro-Québec Art Collection in 2004.
-President of Éditions Esse, she also sits on the board of directors of OPTICA.
+She also sits on the board of directors of both Éditions Esse and OPTICA.

 Sylvette Babin holds a master’s in open media from Concordia University.
 Her art practice has led her to participate in numerous events across Canada and in around twenty European, Asian, and Latin American cities.
 Member of Esse magazine’s editorial committee for over twenty years, she has also been its director since 2002.
 She has published articles in diverse magazines, catalogues, and artist books.